Just north of Jacksonville, Fort Clinch State Park has history, beaches, pristine forest

 One of the best ways to experience everything at Fort Clinch State Park is to camp, and the campgrounds here get high marks from visitors.

 Fort Clinch State Park offers 61 campsites in two separate campgrounds.
 Shady oak trees with Spanish moss give an old Florida air to the Amelia River Campground and its 40 sites.

 Just steps from the ocean, the 21 sites at the Atlantic Beach Campground are surrounded by white sand dunes.
 Both campgrounds have new bathrooms, about which campers rave.
 RVs up to 48 feet can be accommodated and offer 20 or 30 amp electric hook-up.

 Want Fort Clinch campground reservations?
 Plan WAY ahead.
 Campsites go fast for peak times.
-You can book sites up to 11 months out at Reserve America.
+You can book sites up to 11 months in advance.